XOP/css-codeguide/src/md/comments.md

 ## Comments

-Comments are important.
-Comments are very !important.
+Comments are _very_ `!important` and sadly often underestimated.

 Comment all code, that potentially might raise questions later.
 Comments should be short and capacious.
 At the same time beware of unnecessary commenting and keep them up to date.